 I wrote my first 400 page manuscript in 6 weeks and thought it was the greatest piece of fiction ever.
 I was so wrong.
 Joining Rocky Mountain Fiction Writers, I began to learn the writing craft and joined a critique group.
 Every time I mastered one technique, there was another waiting to be learned (as I suspect there always will be).
 I wrote slowly, in between my full time job and my commitments as a wife and mother.
 Thirteen years later, I sold my second manuscript, CHANCES, and became an author.

-Though widowed several years ago, I have been blessed to have unexpectedly found new love (it’s so great to live a real-life romance!) and currently live in the Albuquerque area with the light of my life, Ken, who has taught me to find joy daily.
-Together, we parent a cat, and enjoy our combined grandchildren and daughters whenever the chance permits.
+Though widowed in 2007, I have been blessed to have unexpectedly found new love (it’s so great to live a real-life romance!) and currently live in the Albuquerque area with the light of my life, Ken, who has taught me to find joy daily.
+Together, we parent two cats, and enjoy our combined grandchildren and daughters whenever the chance permits.
 I am a member multiple writers’ organizations, Paper Lantern Writers, and am employed part-time as Executive Director of the Women’s Fiction Writers Association.